England beaten by Windies at World Cup

 England engineered their own downfall in a damaging seven-run defeat by West Indies at the Women's World Cup in Dunedin.

-The defending champions missed six chances in the field, conceded 23 runs in wides, then made a mess of chasing 226.
+The defending champions missed six chances in the field, conceded 23 runs in wides, then made a mess of chasing 226 for their second loss in as many games.

 They were given hope by a ninth-wicket stand of 61 between Kate Cross and Sophie Ecclestone, only for Cross to be run out backing-up for 27.